Slave codes: England's American colonies and the United States

 The slave codes of the other tobacco colonies (Delaware, Maryland, and North Carolina) were modeled on the Virginia code.
 While not based directly on the codes of Barbados, the Virginia codes were inspired by them.
-The shipping and trade that took place between the West Indies and the Chesapeake meant that planters were quickly informed of any legal and cultural changes that took place.
-According to historian Russell Menard, when Maryland put its slave code in place the influence of the Barbadian codes as a "cultural hearth" for the law is noted with members of the Maryland legislature having been former residents of Barbados.
+The shipping and trade that took place between the West Indies and the Chesapeake (the "final passage" of the Triangular Trade) meant that planters quickly became aware of any legal and cultural changes that took place.
+According to historian Russell Menard, when Maryland put its slave code in place in the 1660s the Barbadian codes functioned as a "legal cultural hearth" for the law, with members of the Maryland legislature having been former residents of Barbados.

-The northern colonies developed their own slave codes at later dates, the strictest being in the colony of New York, which passed a comprehensive slave code in 1702 and expanded that code in 1712 and 1730.
+The northern colonies developed their own slave-codes at later dates, with the strictest evolving in the colony of New York, which passed a comprehensive slave code in 1702 and expanded that code in 1712 and 1730.

-The slave trade was abolished throughout the British Empire by the Slave Trade Act of 1807.
+The British Slave Trade Act 1807 abolished the slave trade throughout the British Empire.
 In 1833, the Slavery Abolition Act ended slavery throughout the British Empire.

-In the United States, there was a division between slave states in the South and free states in the North.
-At the start of the American Civil War, there were 34 states in the United States, 15 of which were slave states, all of which had slave codes.
+The United States experienced divisions between slave states in the South and free states in the North.
+At the start of the American Civil War in 1861, there were 34 states in the United States, 15 of which were slave states, all of which had slave codes.
 The 19 free states did not have slave codes, although they still had laws regarding slavery and enslaved people, covering such issues as how to handle slaves from slave states, whether they were runaways or with their owners.